VIPL-Audio-Visual-Speech-Understanding/LipNet-PyTorch/README.md

 # LipNet: End-to-End Sentence-level Lipreading

 PyTorch implementation of the method described in the paper 'LipNet: End-to-End Sentence-level Lipreading' by Yannis M. Assael, Brendan Shillingford, Shimon Whiteson, and Nando de Freitas (https://arxiv.org/abs/1611.01599).
-This program achieves the state-of-art results excepted the unseen speakers' character error rate.
+This version achieves **the state-of-art results in all evaluation metrics**.

 ![LipNet Demo](demo.gif)